pranavrao145/ccc-practice/README.md

-Solutions to various different programming problems, most of which come from the University of Waterloo's Canadian Computing Competition.
+Solutions to various different programming problems in multiple languages, most of which come from the University of Waterloo's Canadian Computing Competition.

-Only contains solutions written in Python as of now, but more to come in other languages later.
-This repository will be updated periodically.